RAEmoLLM: Retrieval Augmented LLMs for Cross-Domain Misinformation Detection Using In-Context Learning Based on Emotional Information: Methodology

 \textbf{Obtain implicit and explicit affective information:} Following the guidelines of EmoLLMs \cite{liu2024emollms}, we add prompts provided by EmoLLMs for each data point in order to obtain vectors from the last hidden layer (i.e., 4096d) for each affective dimension, as well as final labels using EmoLLaMA-chat-7B.
 We subsequently determine the distribution of affective information in different categories in each dataset.

-\textbf{Explicit affective analysis:} Table \ref{tab:statisticsvaluesreg} shows regression information (i.e., EIreg and Vreg) of final labels.
+\textbf{Explicit affective analysis:} Table \ref{tab:statisticsvaluesreg} and Table \ref{tab:statisticsvaluesreg2} show regression information (i.e., EIreg and Vreg) of final labels.
+We use the t-test\footnote{t-test is a statistical method used to compare whether the difference between the means of two sets of data is significant.
+It generates a t-value, which is then compared to a t-distribution to determine if the observed difference is significant.} to measure the difference in emotional intensity between two sets of data.
 The t-value and p-value calculated between \textit{legit/non-rumours/related} and \textit{fake/rumours/conspiracy} demonstrate that there are statistically significant affective differences between the different categories.
-Figure \ref{fig:EIocAMT} to Figure \ref{fig:EcPHEME} in Appendix \ref{app:affanalysis} confirm that other classifications using affective information are also related to misinformation.
-However, we can also observe some special cases that cannot effectively distinguish real and false information (e.g. EIreg-sadness in PHEME and COCO, Vreg in COCO). \citet{liu2024conspemollm3} also conducted some experiments that demonstrated that simply utilizing explicit affective information does not enhance the model's capability.
-Therefore, we introduce how to utilize implicit affective information.
+Figure \ref{fig:EIocAMT} to Figure \ref{fig:EcPHEME} and the chi-squared test in Appendix \ref{app:furtheraffectiveanalysis} confirm that other classifications using affective information are also related to misinformation.
+However, Table \ref{tab:statisticsvaluesreg} also presents some special cases that cannot effectively distinguish real and false information (e.g. EIreg-sadness in PHEME, Vreg in COCO). \citet{liu2024conspemollm3} also conducted some experiments that demonstrated that simply utilizing explicit affective information does not enhance the model's capability.
+Therefore, we introduce implicit affective information.